cmand/scamper/README.md

-# Scamper Tools
+# Scamper Python Tools

 Scamper is a scalable, efficient, and feature-rich Internet packet prober from CAIDA (http://www.caida.org/tools/measurement/scamper/).

-Scamper is written in C and stores data in a binary "warts" format.
+Scamper stores data in a binary "warts" format.

 These tools replicate the functionality of scamper's utilities by providing native python implementations.
 The following files